Applying for Admission

-- Meet additional quantitative and qualitative standards of the program to which the applicant is requesting admission (i.e., GRE scores or in some programs, GMAT scores or other nationally recognized aptitude test may be considered).
+- Meet additional quantitative and qualitative standards of the program to which the applicant is requesting admission (e.g., Letters of Recommendation).

-An applicant must meet the admission criteria for Regular Admission (additional documentation may be required by the program to which the application is made).
-A student so admitted must have completed documentation on ﬁ le in the department and in the university Graduate Admissions Ofﬁce by the date stated by the Graduate Admissions Ofﬁce.
+An applicant must meet the admission criteria for Regular Admission (additional documentation may be required by the program).
+Conditional Admission allows an applicant to be admitted although a document is still needed to complete the application file.
+This admission status is only approved by the Graduate Admissions Office.
+A student so admitted must have completed documentation on ﬁle in the Graduate Admissions Office by the date stated by the Graduate Admissions Office.
 Students failing to complete the documentation requirement will not be allowed to register for the next semester, and transcripts will be placed on hold.

-After ofﬁcial transcripts and program documentation are received, an applicant not meeting the university standards may be admitted if he/she shows evidence of an ability to successfully participate in graduate study as determined by the graduate program to which he/she is applying.
+After official transcripts and program documentation are received, an applicant not meeting the university standards of a 3.0 GPA may be admitted if he/she shows evidence of an ability to successfully participate in graduate study as determined by the graduate program to which he/she is applying with a minimum of a 2.75 GPA.
 Students admitted on probation must have a strong departmental/program recommendation.
 A probationary status student may take no more than nine hours of graduate work during any semester of attendance until the probationary status has been removed.
-Students enrolled in graduate programs consisting of 2-hour courses may only enroll in eight hours of graduate work during this time.
-If grades of “B” or better are earned for the nine hours, the probationary status will be removed.
-Failure to make those grades will result in academic dismissal from the graduate program.
+Students enrolled in graduate programs consisting of two-hour courses may only enroll in eight hours of graduate work during this time.
+If grades of “B” or better are earned for all graduate courses, the probationary status will be removed.
+Failure to earn a "B" or better in all graduate courses will result in academic dismissal from the graduate program.